tradingview/rest_integrations_docs/source/Glossary.rst

       The `Cboe BZX`_ exchange (formerly BATS) provides US stock data for free.
 Their data is often very similar to the data from the exchanges, but there `can be differences`_.

+   Current session
+      An interval from a user's login to their logout.

    Mapping symbol
       The mapping between the names of the broker\'s instruments and TradingView instruments.
 This mapping solves the problem of TradingView and broker symbol names mismatching.